 There might be just as many benefits from drinking coffee as there are benefits of drinking water.

 Most of us link coffee with caffeine and the buzz and lift it gives us as we make our way through our busy lives.
-Indeed it seems that coffee drinkers have more energy on a more regular basis than those who abstain.
+Indeed it seem that coffee drinkers have more energy on a more regular basis than those who abstain.

 It has also been found that coffee may contain beneficial antioxidants that help fight off the free radicals that invade our bodies on a daily basis.

 In the 20-year study it was found there was a lower incidence of heart disease in those involved in the study when compared with national averages.